aalexmmaldonado/omics/docs/sequencing/dna/first-gen/sanger/index.md

 This method is designed for determining the sequence of nucleotide bases in a piece of DNA (commonly less than 1,000 bp in length) with 99.99% base accuracy [^shendure2008next].
 These fragments are then used to assemble larger DNA fragments and, eventually, entire chromosomes.

-Fist, feel free to watch this video to get an overview of how Sanger sequencing works.
+First, feel free to watch this video to get an overview of how Sanger sequencing works.

 <iframe width="100%" height="473" src="https://www.youtube.com/embed/dVRB4CaLizc?si=pQdxZk8AKEtR9Jk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>